-Tracking offline conversions in Google Analytics is crucial as it shows how effective your digital activities are at driving sales in the real world.
-For this article, we take a closer look at offline conversions and show you an easier way to measure your marketing-generated revenue for all of your campaigns, both online and offline.
+We take a closer look at tracking offline conversions in Google Analytics and show you an easier way to measure your marketing-generated revenue for all of your campaigns, both online and offline.

 One of the core benefits of digital marketing is that it’s highly measurable.